WanderingForgottenSoul/sqlalchemy-challenge/README.md

 # SQLAlchemy -challenge

 ## Summary
-This project is designed to conduct data exploration and analysis of climate database by using SQLAlchemy ORM queries, and Pandas and Matplotlib in Python.
+This project is designed to explore and analyze data of climate database by using SQLAlchemy ORM queries, and Pandas and Matplotlib in Python.
 A Flask API is created to store all the information.
 ![surfs-up.png](Images/surfs-up.png)